MicrosoftDocs/visualstudio-docs/docs/vs-2015/extensibility/what-s-new-in-the-visual-studio-2015-sdk.md

 The Visual Studio SDK has the following new and updated features for Visual Studio 2015, Visual Studio 2015 updated, and Visual Studio 2017.

-## Visual Studio 2017 Preview 2
+## Visual Studio 2017

- Starting in Visual Studio 2017 Preview 4, scanning for custom project and item templates will no longer be performed.
+Starting in Visual Studio 2017, scanning for custom project and item templates will no longer be performed.
 Instead, the extension must provide template manifest files that describe the install location of these templates.
-You can use the Preview 2 installation to update your VSIX extensions.
+You can use Visual Studio 2017 to update your VSIX extensions.
 If you deploy your extension using an MSI, you must generate the template manifest files by hand.
 For more information, see [Upgrading Custom Project and Item Templates for Visual Studio 2017](/visualstudio/extensibility/upgrading-custom-project-and-item-templates-for-visual-studio-2017?view=vs-2015).
-The template manifest schema is documented in [Visual Studio Template Manifest Schema Reference](../extensibility/visual-studio-template-manifest-schema-reference.md).
+The template manifest schema is documented in [Visual Studio Template Manifest Schema Reference](/visualstudio/extensibility/visual-studio-template-manifest-schema-reference).

 ## VS 2015 SDK Update 1
  Update 1 includes tools to help your extension work well with color themes and the Visual Studio image service.